 ALLOY wheel rims are a mixture or content of Aluminum, carbon and other alloys.
-Earlier the Alloy rims were made of a mixture or Magnesium, but mag-alloy rims were flammable, so in UK they had banned Mag-Alloy rims for racing.
-Well I don’t know about Indian Rims and their content.
-I’ll get the information soon.
+Earlier Alloy rims were made of a mixture or Magnesium, but mag-alloy rims were flammable, so in a few countries like UK they were banned for racing.

-Now a days in our motorcycles we generally getting alloy wheel rims.
-Known for less weight, accuracy and efficiency.
-The charm of spoke wheel is only you can see in Royal Enfield Products.
-Alloy wheels are very good for tubeless tyres because of sitting position of tyre on the rim.
-The tyre fits perfectly and accurately on the rim in the periphery which is very much important, improper fitting may cause the bike to start wobbling at the time of riding.
+Nowadays in our motorcycles we generally getting alloy wheel rims which are known for less weight, accuracy and efficiency.
+The charm of spoke wheels is now limited to only a few motorcycles like some Royal Enfields, etc. Alloy wheels are perfect for tubeless tyres because of the sitting position of the tyre on the rim.
+The tyre fits perfectly and accurately on the rim in the periphery which is very much important; improper fitting may cause the bike to start wobbling at the time of riding.

-Alloy rims have got proper seat and edge to fix the tyre rather than conventional spoke wheel rim.
-And on conventional wheel rims you can’t put tubeless due to spoke holes which will leak all the air.
+Alloy rims have got proper seat and edge to fix the tyre rather than conventional spoke wheel rims.
+And on conventional wheel rims you can’t put tubeless tyres due to those spoke holes which will leak all the air.

-- Use always proper tool for removing and changing the tyre.
+- Use proper tools for removing and changing tyres.

 - Alloy rims on two wheeler also need dynamic balancing.

-- Do not use hammer to remove tyre.
+- Do not use hammer to remove tyres.

-- Do not use “under diameter” tyre on the rim.
+- Do not use “under diameter” tyres on the rim.

-- Try not to remove tyre from rim when it is puncture.
+- Try not to remove tyres from the rim when it is punctured.

 - Do not buy mag-alloy rims.